 Be sure to ask this question before a prospective teacher asks what styles of music you would like to perform.

 A teacher should be honest about the types and styles of music they teach, and not a jack-of-all-trades teacher.
-Search out a teacher who is an expert in the particular styles of music I would like to play.
-My response to a student wanting to learn classical guitar is: I can help with the music principles, the technique, but I have no experience with the repertoire or the business side of that genre.
+Search out a teacher who is an expert in the particular styles of music You would like to play.
+My response to a student wanting to learn classical guitar is: I can help with the music principles and technique, but I have no experience with the repertoire or the business side of that genre.

 Jazz